sfl0r3nz05/DepSimModStandAppDocker/documentation/SimuDockerDep.md

     |:-------------------------------:|
     |![image](./images/RunScript.png) |

-3. Go to the `RunScript` folder inside of Matlab.
-4. Test the `RunScript` function on the Matlab cmd:
+3. Test the `RunScript` function on the Matlab cmd:

     ```console
     RunScript()